taw00/beam-rpm/README.md

 _"BEAM is a next generation confidential cryptocurrency based on an elegant and innovative Mimblewimble protocol."_

+This github repository is used to develop and maintain packages that make installing and updating Beam on Fedora Linux[1] native to the platform, more consistent, less error-prone, and more complete.
+These builds are not officially blessed by anyone but me, so be cautioned.

 See also: <https://www.beam.mw/>,
 <https://beam-docs.readthedocs.io/en/latest/>,
 <https://github.com/BeamMW/beam>, and <https://github.com/BeamMW/beam/wiki>

-This github repository is used to develop and maintain Beam natively built and packaged for Fedora Linux[1].
-These builds are not officially blessed by anyone but me, so be cautioned.

-**Source:** This github only provides source RPM build trees and instruction.
+**Source:** This github provides source RPM build trees and instruction only.

 **Binaries:** Binary RPMs built from the source provided here are maintained separately in COPR.
-Access provided by repo RPM installed as shown below.
+Access to the Beam package repositories is provided by repo RPM whose installation is demonstated below.

 ## *"TL;DR ...I just want to install the Beam GUI Wallet!"*